vavido/AnimaPaper/README.md

 - Make a config file to load and play the last video on launch (idea: https://www.reddit.com/user/Hi_ItsPaul)
 - Lower the CPU usage
 - Automatic crash report
+- UI button / dropdown list to set strech / keep ratio of video / gif

 ## Known issues

 - Work on multiple monitors in duplicate mode but not in extended mode
 - Doesn't work on Win 7 and lower
+- .gif may be stuck and not replay

 ## Usage